 a.
-Items sold by the FNSD through the A La Carte program at Somerville High School will meet the guidelines established by the "Act Relative to School Nutrition" signed into law on July 30, 2012 which established standards for competitive foods and beverages sold or provided in public schools during the school day.
+Items sold by the FNSD through the A La Carte program at Somerville High School will meet the guidelines established by the A-List for competitive foods and beverages sold or provided in public schools during the school day. ()